 7 Behaviors People Who Were Unloved As Children Display In Their Adult Lives

 Because of all the emotional abuse I suffered as a young child, I grew into a adult who allowed abusive people to hurt me for many years.
 I believed that I was not worthy enough to deserve anything better.
 I did not think that any man would ever want to marry someone like me, because I actually thought I was ugly, and not good enough for anyone to marry.

 “When I was a child, I determined my value by how others treated me.
 Since the abuse misinformed me of my true worth, I continued relationships with people who devalued me throughout my life.

 I tolerated it because I agreed with them.
 I didn’t like it, but I didn’t think I deserved better.
 I had to take back the power to determine my own worth, and confront the lies of my childhood to break the cycle of abuse”

-When I was nineteen years old I worked for a couple of years as an assistant nurse in a psychiatric hospital.
-At twenty one years of age, I married someone who worked with me at the hospital.
-Two years later I left my job at the hospital to start a family.
+When I was nineteen years old I worked for two years as an assistant nurse in a psychiatric hospital.
+Two years later when I was twenty one years old, I left the hospital to get married to someone I worked with at the hospital and to start a family.

 Pulling Your Own Strings

 Dynamic Techniques for Dealing with Other People, and Living Your Life As You Choose